Serjeel-Ranjan-911/CSES-Solution/Dynamic Programming/Book Shop/README.md

 time - O(n*x) space - O(x)

-NOTE:- python solution is TLE mostly because slow input methods.
+NOTE:- python solution is TLE since 10^8 input is very huge for python(it took 150 seconds to execute the bigger test cases).